Big File Upload Configuration

 General Considerations

-• Consider that user quotas may prevent big file uploads due to a user reaching the space limitation.
+• Bear in mind that user quotas may prevent large file uploads if a user exceeds their storage limit.

 For example, if the chunk size is 10MB (which is the default but might vary between different clients) and the average number of users uploading at the same time is 25, then you’ll need 250MB of temp space, as the formula below shows.